vteremasov/canary-autoupdate/readme.md

 *How to use*

- * Clone this repo and open in terminal its directory
+ * Clone this repo and open in terminal it's directory
  * Run `chmod +x update_chrome` and `chmod +x chrome`
  * Run `./update_chrome` it will download the last version of chromium to `~/Downloads/programs/linux-chrome.zip` and extract files
  * Then run `./chrome`